taviso/hotcorner/README.md

  * Massive Delphi application with 100MB of resources.
  * Some naive program that polls GetCursorPos() in a busy loop.

 None of these are what I want, I just want that GNOME 3 thing with absolute minimal overhead.

-This is a **very** minimal hotcorner app, written in C. Maybe its not the optimal way to do this, but it works for me.
+This is a **very** minimal hotcorner app, written in C. It doesn't have any features, but it works for me.

 Zero state is stored anywhere, no registry keys or configuration files.